ccho-mongodb/test-vale-gh-action/README.md

 ```bash
 alias vale-tdbx="vale --config='/path/to/repo/tdbx/.vale.ini"
 ```

+The ``vale.ini`` file expects a relative file structure that references the location of the ``yml`` rule files.
+If you need to run **vale** from a configuration file in a different location, make sure that it references the correct set of rules.

 If you run **vale** with other sets of rules, you can create a separate alias that references a different **vale.ini** file.